Luxendo/luxendo-image/README.md

     - `crop_offset_px`: Offset in case the image is cropped (in pixels).
 * `illuminations`: Illumination-related parameters.
 * `time_stamps`: Acquisition date and time.

+### The "raw" and "processed" subfolders

+Luxendo Image files are inside a subfolder named `raw` if they come directly from acquisition.
+Post-processed images (e.g. fused images), on the other hand, are in a subfolder called `processed`.

 ### The "main" file

-A "main" file `main.lux.h5` links to all the datasets in the Luxendo Image files (other `.lux.h5` files), including the `metadata` dataset (containing `processingInformation`).
+A "main" file links to all the datasets in the Luxendo Image files (other `.lux.h5` files), including the `metadata` dataset (containing `processingInformation`).
 It contains separate links to all the different resolution levels of the image data.
 It can link to multiple channels, time points, cameras, stacks, etc.
+The "main" file that links to the data in the `raw` folder is called `main_raw.lux.h5`.
+A "main" file that links to both `raw` and `processed` data is called `main_processed.lux.h5`.

-A `main.lux.h5` file has a nested structure (example):
+A "main" file has a nested structure (example):

 ```
 timepoint_First
   channel_First
-    view_First
+    raw_First
+      res_0
+        data
+        metadata
+      res_1
+        data
+      res_2
+        data
+   proc_First
       res_0
         data
         metadata